 Firstly, take your garden fork and lightly dig it into the soil at a 45-degree angle.
-This will allow you to loosen any rocks that are buried within the soil without disturbing its structure.
+This will allow you to loosen any rocks buried within the soil without disturbing its structure.

 Once you have loosened the soil with your garden fork, use your hands to remove any visible rocks from the surface.

-Any small or medium-sized stones should be placed into your wheelbarrow for disposal later on.
+Any small or medium-sized stones should be placed into your wheelbarrow for disposal later.

-If there are large stones present in the soil that cannot be moved with a garden fork or by hand, consider using heavy-duty equipment such as a backhoe or excavator.
+If large stones in the soil cannot be moved with a garden fork or by hand, consider using heavy-duty equipment such as a backhoe or excavator.